transloadit/uppy/website/src/docs/uppy.md

 }
 ```

-As well as the pluralization function, which is used to determine which string will be used for the provided `smart_count` number.
+It also offers the pluralization function, which is used to determine which string will be used for the provided `smart_count` number.

-For example, for Icelandic language the pluralization function would be:
+For example, for the Icelandic language, the pluralization function would be:

 ``` js
 locale: {